David-Development/cluster-setup/k3s-pachyderm/README.md

 # Deploying k3s along with Pachyderm

-The scripts in this folder will download k3s, run it using docker-compose and deploy pachyderm in the k3s server.
+The scripts in this folder will download and run a [k3s](https://github.com/rancher/k3s)kubernetes cluster using `docker-compose` and deploy pachyderm inside that cluster.
 As a backend storage minio will be used (also inside k3s).
-You only need to have docker and docker-compose installed.
+You only need to have `docker` and `docker-compose` installed.
 Everything else will happen inside the docker container.
 No data will be stored on your local system.
 If you tear down the container, everything will be deleted.
 If you messed something up, just run the install script again.
-It'll clean everything up before restarting.
+It'll delete everything before restarting (be careful if you have important data inside the pachyderm cluster).

 In order to start k3s and pachyderm run the following command